dylanarmstrong/userscripts/README.md

 ### Scripts

+#### ban-hn
+HN has really bad moderation, so this enables me to automatically hide cancerous people that I spot on there.

 #### cnbc
 CNBC is removing the article because of my adblocking, so double the article, it won't remove both.